New Jersey DACA Lawyers

 According to U.S. Citizenship and Immigration Services, federal courts have ordered that USCIS begin accepting DACA renewals again.
 However, this order could potentially be overturned in the coming days and weeks, so it is important that individuals who need their DACA status renewed take action to renew their status as soon as possible.
 The sooner you get your application in the better.

 The most recent information on DACA renewals can be found here.
 The website lists the different forms available to those who wish to renew their status.
 Individuals whose DACA status expired on September 5, 2016 or after this date can file for DACA as a renewal request.
 However, individuals whose DACA status expired before this date may still be able to apply for new DACA status, but may need to explain the situation in more detail.
+Hiring an experienced New Jersey Deferred Action for Childhood Arrivals (DACA) Lawyer is a wise choice to help you navigate this process.

 Who qualifies for a DACA renewal?
 According to USCIS, individuals must not have departed the U.S. after August 15, 2012, must have continuously lived in the U.S. since submitting their last DACA approval, and must have not been convicted of a felony, a significant misdemeanor, or three or more misdemeanors.
 These individuals must show that they do not pose a threat to public safety.
 If you meet these qualifications, you may qualify for a DACA renewal.
 If you are unsure about whether you meet any of these qualifications, you may want to speak to a qualified DACA lawyer like the Law Office of Eric M. Mark.